#4 A Non-Responsive Internet Dept

 Watching my email for a short while, my inbox soon pinged with the arrival of a response from the dealership in what I thought was a reasonable amount of time.
 “Favorable for the dealership,” I thought as I moved to open the email.
-Two clicks later, that favorable impression was as neutralized as running five miles then eating a large piece of cheesecake afterwards!
+Two clicks later, that favorable impression turned as quickly as my stomach after running five miles and then eating a large piece of cheesecake!
 An internet salesperson simply thanked me for my interest in the XYZ and asked what time I can come in.
 I understand the dealership wants to get customers into the showroom… but the salesperson’s email contained none of the information I requested and thus, I had no understanding of whether such a time commitment would be worthwhile on my part… or the dealership’s.
 There were no lease figures offered at all, and there wasn’t even an indication if the unit I had picked out was still in inventory.
 Yes, I had provided the VIN & stock number.

 Forty-five minutes later, another cheerful ping indicated that a new email had arrived, and I saw it contained an attachment!
 Spirits lifted, I anticipated it would convey the requested information and hoped the vehicle payment would be in the ballpark I had in mind.
 The two-sentence email plus a table included a payment: a full cash purchase price with all the taxes and fees in detail.
 Then, at the very bottom was a one-line note that said the 36-mo./15K mi. lease payment would be $499 a month and cash due would be zero.
 I had no idea if zero “cash due” meant they rolled all the TTL and dealership fees into the monthly payment (something I did not want) or if it simply meant there would be no cap reduction.
 So, I finally had a monthly payment, but I had no idea how the lease cap cost was structured, and I still wasn’t sure about whether a trip to the dealership would be worthwhile.